-- 1) Where the VPE that owns and operates the small animal mobile clinic is located within the emergency services required distance of the small animal mobile clinic, that small animal hospital is required to provide emergency services to the small animal mobile clinic. - 2) Where the VPE that owns and operates the small animal mobile clinic is not located within the emergency services required distance of the small animal mobile clinic, but where the small animal mobile clinic is located within the emergency services required distance of another accredited VPE or emergency clinic, the small animal mobile clinic must have a written agreement with that other accredited VPE or emergency clinic facility, (in whose emergency services required distance the small animal mobile is operating,) to provide emergency services. - 3) The provision of emergency services required in sections 1) and 2) are described in the "Operational Procedure" Section of SC12.
-Please Note: Where the provisions of the 'Operational Procedure" Section of SC12 do not apply, the small animal mobile clinic operator must obtain written acknowledgement from each client that the client is aware no emergency services are available within the emergency services required distance.
+- 1) The VPE that owns and operates the small animal clinic is required to provide emergency services to the small animal mobile clinic. - 2) The provision of emergency services required in sections 1) are described in the "Operational Procedure" Section of SC12.
+Please Note: Where the provisions of the 'Operational Procedure" Section of SC12 do not apply, the small animal mobile clinic operator must obtain written acknowledgement from each client that the client is aware no emergency services are available.